-The Interim Vice President of Academic Affairs along with the Dean of Instruction shall appoint a Faculty Grade Appeal Panel to consider the appeal.
-The Panel shall consist of a minimum of three members: a division chair, at least one full-time faculty member (the student may choose the full-time faculty member), and the Dean of Instruction and/or the Interim Vice
+The Vice President of Academic Affairs shall appoint a Faculty Grade Appeal Panel to consider the appeal.
+The Panel shall consist of a minimum of three members: a division chair, at least one full-time faculty member (the student may choose the full-time faculty member), and the Vice President of Academic Affairs and/or the Dean of Nursing & Health Sciences.

-President of Academic Affairs.
 The instructor involved in the grade dispute is not eligible to serve on the Panel.

 The Faculty Grade Appeal Panel is responsible for ensuring that the grade appeal process is completed before the end of the subsequent semester.
-The Dean of Instruction is responsible for ensuring that the instructor and the student have at least ten (10) business days advance notice of the time and location for appearing before the Faculty Grade Appeal Panel if they requested an appearance.
+The Vice President of Academic Affairs is responsible for ensuring that the instructor and the student have at least ten (10) business days advance notice of the time and location for appearing before the Faculty Grade Appeal Panel if they requested an appearance.